-Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Oil & Gas Work Accident Injury Attorneys
+Home / Our Practice Areas / Ohio Work Injuries & Workers’ Compensation Attorneys / Ohio Oil and Gas Accident Lawyer

-Every year, more than a thousand wells throughout Ohio produce thousands of barrels of oil and hundreds of thousands of cubic feet of natural gas.
-Yet this production can come at the expense of workers’ health and safety.
-If you’ve been hurt while working, contact Kisling, Nestico & Redick right away.
+Every year, Ohio produces thousands of oil barrels and thousands of cubic feet of natural gas.
+Yet workers are injured all too often.
+If you or a loved one were hurt while working in the oil and gas industry, contact Kisling, Nestico & Redick right away.

 Ohio has a thriving oil and gas industry.
 Every year, more than a thousand wells throughout the state produce thousands of barrels of oil and hundreds of thousands of cubic feet of natural gas.
 Yet production from Ohio’s Marcellus and Utica Shales can come at the expense of your and other workers’ health and safety.

-A great deal of oil and gas work is strenuous.
 Depending on your position, you may be outdoors for a significant portion of your job.
-Not only will you have to work through difficult conditions, you’re also likely to come into contact with a great deal of equipment, machinery, and heavy vehicles.
+Not only will you have to work through difficult conditions, you’re also likely to encounter a great deal of equipment, machinery, and heavy vehicles.
 You may work indoors surrounded by complex and potentially dangerous equipment.
-Whatever your specific job within the oil and gas industry entails, you face a number of health and safety risks while you work.
+Whatever your specific job within the oil and gas industry entails, you face several health and safety risks while you work.
 If anything goes wrong, you could suffer serious injuries.

 If you work within the oil and gas industry and were hurt on the job, contact our experienced work injury attorneys at Kisling, Nestico & Redick right away.
 We have years of experience handling workers’ compensation, third-party liability, and personal injury claims.
 Let us review your situation and advise you on the best route toward receiving the compensation you deserve in accordance with the law.